-Recent funds from the sale of the City's power utility have been used to fund capital projects in the City's Street Fund.
-There are not sufficient funds in this source to fully fund the projects included in the Six-Year Program, however, the City will consistently apply for grant funding in order to use as little of this fund as possible to maintain a healthy reserve to get through tough economic times.
+Funds from the sale of the City's power utility have been used to fund capital projects in the City's Street Fund.
+However, there are not sufficient funds from this source to fully fund the projects included in the Six-Year Program.
+The City will continue to consistently apply for grant funding to use as little of this fund as possible to maintain a healthy reserve to get through tough economic times.